pdet/kaleidoscope/README.md

 ## Components

 ### Lexer
-Gets a stream of chars and breaks them into "tokens" include/lexer/token.hpp has an ENUM structure with the token identifiers used in lexical analysis. lexer/lexer.cpp has the gettok function that reads characters from stdin and gransforms them into tokens.
+Gets a stream of chars and breaks them into "tokens".

+include/lexer/token.hpp has an ENUM structure with the token identifiers used in lexical analysis. lexer/lexer.cpp has the gettok function that reads characters from stdin and gransforms them into tokens.